About this Session

 Deon began performing at the age of 13 when he performed in Disney’s The Little Mermaid with the Adelaide Youth Theatre (AYT).
 He has since played many roles for AYT including Fiyero in Wicked, Roger in Grease, and Horton the Elephant in Seussical the Musical.
 Deon has also performed for other companies around Adelaide including as J. Pierrepont Finch in March Production’s How To Succeed In Business Without Really Trying, Ensemble in The Gilbert and Sullivan Society of SA’s Kinky Boots, and as a Private Dempsey in Therry’s Hello Girls earlier in 2021.
 Deon is happy to have come full circle and be performing The Little Mermaid once again, as one of his dream roles, Prince Eric.

-Emma Kavanagh (She/Her)
+Emma Kavanagh (she/her)

-Adelaide born and bred, Emma Kavanagh toured internationally with the Australian Girls Choir, and completed a year of Classical Voice at Adelaide's Elder Conservatorium, before graduating with a Bachelor of Musical Theatre from Queensland Conservatorium Griffith University.
+Adelaide born and bred, Emma Kavanagh toured internationally with the Australian Girls Choir, and completed a year of study in Classical Voice at Adelaide's Elder Conservatorium, before graduating with a Bachelor of Musical Theatre from Queensland Conservatorium Griffith University.

 Finnegan has been performing from a young age and has developed his passion for musical theatre as a company member for Pelican Productions.
 His stage credits include: (TML Enterprises) Chitty Chitty Bang Bang as 'Jeremy Potts', (Emma Knights productions) The Sound of Music as 'Rolf' and he was part of The 60 Four for the 2020 Adelaide Fringe Festival Season.
 Finnegan is currently studying at Patrick School of The Arts in Melbourne under the direction of Andrew Hallsworth.